themeda-devs/themeda/docs/hypothesis_test.md

 1. <ins>Overall Findings:</ins> Across the selected chip positions, there were significant variations observed in the tfid distributions from year to year.

-2. <ins>Significance Level (alpha) = 0.05:</ins> When using the default significance level of 0.05, all hypothesis tests resulted in a failure to accept the null hypothesis, indicating significant differences in the tfid distributions between consecutive years.
+2. <ins>Significance Level (alpha) = 0.05:</ins> When using the default significance level of 0.05, 99.9% hypothesis tests resulted in a failure to accept the null hypothesis, indicating significant differences in the tfid distributions between consecutive years.

-3. <ins>Significance Level (alpha) = 0.3:</ins> Even when adjusting the significance level to a higher value of 0.3, the hypothesis tests continued to result in a 100% failure rate.
+3. <ins>Significance Level (alpha) = 0.3:</ins> Even when adjusting the significance level to a higher value of 0.3, the hypothesis tests continued to result in a 99.9 failure rate.
 This further confirms the presence of substantial variations in the tfid distributions over time.

 ## **Conclusion**

+Upon comparing the obtained p-values with the significance level, we find that the null hypothesis can be rejected for a substantial proportion of the tested chip positions.
+This indicates that there are significant changes in the tfid distributions between consecutive years, suggesting temporal variations in land cover categories within these positions.

-Based on the hypothesis testing conducted, it can be concluded that the tfid distributions of chips in the Savannah region exhibit significant variations from chip to chip and year to year.
-These findings highlight the dynamic nature of the tfid distributions and emphasize the need to consider temporal variations when analyzing and interpreting satellite image data.
+The rejection of the null hypothesis supports the presence of meaningful differences in the distribution of tfids over time, implying that factors such as environmental changes or land use dynamics may contribute to these observed variations.These findings highlight the dynamic nature of the tfid distributions and emphasize the need to consider temporal variations when analyzing and interpreting satellite image data.

 The observed variations provide valuable insights for further analysis and modeling in the context of land cover classification and monitoring in the Savannah region.